-- Agentless backups work on both Windows and Linux virtual machines.
+Agentless backups work on both Windows and Linux virtual machines.

-- We can run a backup even when a VM is powered off.
+You can run a backup even when a VM is powered off.

-- Other common functions of the SIRIS remain the same.
+Other common SIRIS functions remain the same.

-Agentless backups run on physical SIRIS and Virtual SIRIS powered by vSphere versions 5.5, 6.0, and 6.5.
+Agentless backups run on physical SIRIS and Virtual SIRIS powered by vSphere versions 5.5, 6.0, 6.5, and 6.7

 - vSphere Essentials

 - vSphere Enterprise